Nathnael-Wondwosen/E-C/AWS_DEPLOYMENT_INSTRUCTIONS.md

 This script will:
 - Build Docker images for all services
 - Push images to ECR repositories

+### If using Option B (GitHub Deployment):

+Skip this step as it's handled by the GitHub deployment script.

 ## Step 4: Manual AWS Configuration